 Special Master's track EIT Digital Embedded Systems

-A distinctive feature of the ICT Innovation program is geographic mobility: you will study at two top-notch universities in two different European countries.
-When you apply for admission to the two-year program, you select an entry point (the university at which you do the first year of the program), and an exit point (the university at which you do the second year of the program).
-You will also travel to a kick-off event, summer and winter schools to meet other students, business partners and professionals.
+A distinctive feature of the EIT Digital master programs is geographic mobility.
+Students enrolled with the EIT Digital Master School do the first year of their master programme at one of the participating European universities (the entry point) and the second year at another of the participating universities (the exit point).
+Moreover, the EIT Digital Master School organises a kick-off event, summer and winter schools at which students from to meet other students, business partners and professionals.
 Learning about cultural and language differences enables our students to become experts in their technical field and also succeed as managers in global markets.

 Double Degrees and the EIT Digital Labs certificate

-- Embedded systems.
-This program equips engineers of tomorrow to specify, design, and implement computer systems that are widely used in a variety of personal and industrial devices in e.g. transportation and health-care.
+The EIT Digital Embedded Systems program equips engineers of tomorrow to specify, design, and implement computer systems that are widely used in a variety of personal and industrial devices in e.g. transportation and health-care.
 At the TU/e this track leads to a degree in Embedded Systems.

 Intended learning outcomes of the program: